poptart-cat-030/bcit-test2/README.md

 You must connect your public key to your server on your DigitalOcean account for it to allow you to login to the server using your private key.
 To add your public key onto DigitalOcean, follow these steps:

-1. Copy the contents of your do-key.pub file (your public key) by running one of the following commands depending on your operating system
+1. Copy the contents of your do-key.pub file (the file containing your public key) by running one of the following commands depending on your operating system

 For Windows users:
 > Note: Replace "your-user-name" with your Windows user name